nathanial/utility-scripts/interactive-branch-delete/README.md

 # Interactive Branch Delete

-Rust-based CLI that provides a TUI for reviewing merged Git branches, selecting the ones you want, and deleting them in a single action.
+Rust-based CLI that provides a TUI for reviewing Git branches (merged or not), selecting the ones you want, and deleting them in a single action.

 ## Status
-- ✅ Ratatui-powered selector with keyboard controls and confirmation flow.
+- ✅ Ratatui-powered selector with keyboard controls, branch ages, and merged/unmerged status.
 - ✅ Safe deletion pipeline with dry-run mode and result summary.
 - ✅ Installed via `install.sh` as the `us-interactive-branch-delete` binary.
 - ⏳ Enhancements like branch filtering and protected rules.